Kagean/CPR_Training_VR/README.md

 **NEW**

-- added CompressionDetector to calculate pressure
+- added CompressionDetector to calculate pressure.

 - UI debug designed to determine how far the hands are from the correct area.
 (Then this UI will show the percentage error and how many presses it makes per minute)